WildernessLabs/VSCode_Meadow_Extension/README.md

 In the terminal:

-1. Run `dotnet new -i WildernessLabs.Meadow.Template`
+1. Run `dotnet new install WildernessLabs.Meadow.Template`
 2. Create and/or navigate into a directory with the name of your new app (ie: `MeadowApp1`).
 3. Run `dotnet new Meadow`

+    Alternatively, you can also specify the folder where your new project will go directly by appending the `--output` parameter.

+    ```console
+    dotnet new Meadow --output MyNewMeadowApp
+    ```

-4. Open the app directory in VS Code
+5. Open the app directory in VS Code

 ### Building and Deploying your App in VSCode